goto-eof/fromgtog/README.md

 * **Scheduled Backup Jobs (Toggleable):** Take control of your workflow by automating complete backup and migration tasks using **Quartz Cron Expressions**.
-Users can define a schedule and **easily activate or deactivate** the job as needed.
+Users can define a schedule and **easily activate or deactivate** the job as needed. **If the cron job is enabled, the application will start as a daemon**; the user can open the app window by clicking on the **FromGtoG icon in the system tray** and hide it by clicking the close window button.
+To **exit completely**, the user must right-click on the system tray icon to access the menu and then select **Exit**.
 When the schedule matches the current time, the backup runs.
 During execution, the application's **system tray icon** flashes intermittently (red and blue) to indicate the active job, advising users not to shut down the computer or terminate the process.
 * **Destination Repository Override:** Overrides the default skip behavior when a destination repository already exists.